Edward Tyas Cook: Subsequent life and career

 After leaving the Daily News, Cook worked as a leader writer for the Daily Chronicle from 1900 until 1910.
 His main achievement during those years, however, was to edit the writings of John Ruskin, on which he worked with Alexander Wedderburn.
 Published in thirty-nine volumes between 1903 and 1911, this remains the definitive collection of Ruskin's writings.
 Upon concluding this task, Cook moved on to writing other works, producing biographies of Florence Nightingale and John Delane as well as handbooks to the National Gallery and the Tate Gallery, and to the Greek and Roman antiquities in the British Museum.
+A modern biographer of Nightingale comments that Cook’s work remains, nearly a century after it was written, “the unsurpassed account” of her public life.
+Cook was quick as well as effective: he completed the research and writing of one thousand pages in nine months.

 At the start of the World War I, Cook lent his abilities to the war effort.
 He quickly produced a short pamphlet, How Britain Strove for Peace, which put the animus for starting the conflict onto Germany.
 In 1915 he became joint director of the official Press Bureau along with Sir Frank Swettenham.
 Created to direct press coverage of the war, its function evolved with the conflict, yet Cook was greatly respected by his contemporaries for performing a difficult job with wisdom and devotion.
 Having been knighted in 1912, he was created Knight Commander (KBE) in 1917 on the inauguration of the Order of the British Empire.
 After the war he produced two volumes of Literary Reflections, and an account of the Press Bureau that was published after his death.